frankcarey/didi-starter/visualize-bag.md

 All the following commands will be typed inside the container.

-## 2. Install velodyne stack and start the pointcloud node
+## 2. Start the velodyne pointcloud node

-TODO: Add these things to the Dockerfile
+Note: redo step 0 above if you built it before April 4th. (it's been updated to simplify this step)

 ```
-apt-get update &&
-apt-get install ros-indigo-velodyne &&
 rosrun velodyne_pointcloud cloud_node &
 ```